Topl/BramblSc/documentation/docs/service-kit/usage.md

 # Usage of the Service Kit

-In this document we are showing how to use the service kit to interact with the Topl Network.
+In this document we are showing how to use the service kit to interact with the Network.
 We will be showing code snippets in Scala.

 ## Creating a Vault and a Wallet Database